Is curated content good for SEO? Short answer – yes. Long answer – that’s what this post is about!

 One of your site’s value propositions is going to be the fact that you bring together the best content from different sources and influencers in one spot.
 That’s why your audience is going to go to your site (and link to it!).

 When you create a content curation site, it’s important to build a mutually beneficial relationship with the sites that you curate content from.
-You want them to be happy that you’re curating their content, as this not only enhances your authority in your niche, but also increases the chance that your sources will link back to you.
+You want them to be happy that you’re sharing content they’ve made, as this not only enhances your authority in your niche but also increases the chance that your sources will link back to you.

 To achieve this, you want to always clearly credit the original source and use a canonical link so that Google’s algorithm knows the original source as well.
 Doing this is a great way to build relationships with influencers.
 We’ll explain canonical links in more detail in a second!